 - This install program will install on to your Windows NT/2000/XP computer, a Keyboard Layout.
 The layout is set up for English (United Kingdom) and is called Shavian.

 Using the keyboard layout is easy but simply installing it is not enough.
 You also need a Unicode Shavian font.
 ESL Shavian Unicode by Ethan is very good and available from his webiste.
+While you are learning more hacks about keyboards, also try out some ways to reduce the sounds that keyboards give rise to by using best quiet keyboards.

 Once you have the font and the layout you need to visit your Windows Control Panel. in the control panel you should find an icon for Regional and Language Options.
 In there you should find a Languages tab and a method for accessing the Text services and input languages details.
 In there you will find an Add button which will allow you to add the keyboard layout to your computer.
 While there you should also take a look at the Key Settings which allow you to set up a combination of keys for switching between standard keyboard and Shavian keyboard.